florisdenhengst/msc_thesis/controllable_abstractive_summarization/documentation/experiment_testing_benchmark.md

   <img src="../train_test_plots/train_val_loss.png" alt="train-validation-loss"/>
 </p>

+The validation loss over time is lower than the training loss, and while this is an unusual behaviour it can be explained by the regularization through dropout that is enforced during training but ignored at validation time.

 # Testing without teacher forcing and enforcing length control
 ### Performance on test set
 To evaluate the inference capacity of the trained model, we run inference on the test set without teacher forcing, i.e. the model does not have access to ground truth at inference time.
 We also test the capacity of the model at enforcing length control.